Skip to content

 02:00:00:00:00:01 unicast local unknown <- VM or container NIC

 Set speed and duplex explicitly on ports connected to PLCs and other industrial devices.
-Do not rely on auto-negotiation for critical industrial connections.
+Do not rely on auto-negotiation for industrial connections.
 To verify what a port has negotiated:

 Terminal window